-As described above, this is a nice, no-frills, non-technical mountain bike route in the new Lincoln Mountain Open Space.
+As described above, this is a nice, no-frills, non-technical mountain bike route in Lincoln Mountain Open Space.
 The trail has two distinct personalities.
 The eastern half of this route consists of easy cruising dirt trails, while the western half contains a manageable bit of twisty singletrack with a few simple obstacles to spice it up.

 to the left (south) or the Palmer Divide Ranch Loop to the right (north).
 For this loop, stay right at the sign.
 After another .25 miles, you'll reach a second split.

 This loop is best ridden clockwise from the split, as shown.
 This will present the slightly more challenging portion first and leave the rider with a nice fast cruise back to the finish.

 If interested, you can combine this loop with the adjacent Lincoln Mountain Loop

 All told, this is a good route for beginner-to-intermediate MTB'ers with a few minor obstacles and a small bit of climbing to keep it challenging enough to promote learning and cardiovascular fitness.

 NOTE: This trail tends to get quite muddy if there is any moisture.
 If it's even slightly muddy at the trailhead, stop and find somewhere else to ride.